remorses/mongoke/README.md

 The fastest way to try Mongoke is via docker-compose.

 ### 1. Write the configuration to describe the database schema and relations
-The configuration uses the skema language to describe the database shape, to read more about skema go [here](https://github.com/remorses/skema)
+The configuration is written in yaml and uses the [`skema`](https://github.com/remorses/skema) language to describe the database shape, read more about skema [here](https://github.com/remorses/skema)
 ```yml
 # ./mongoke.yml
 skema: |